On a Friday afternoon this August, the UK electricity grid saw significant outages due to a large power cut. So what was supposed to happen?

 So, if a generator has a fault and disconnects from the grid, car two automatically increases speed for a few seconds as car three sets off.
 If the fault is expected to last longer, then National Grid asks the driver of car four to set off too.

 This means the grid always has some generators only running at half capacity — car two — and some even being paid to burn fuel to stay warm but not generate — car three.
-This creates resilience in the grid — the more plants we have running like car two and car three, the less chance of power cuts we will have.
+This creates resilience in the grid — the more plants we have running like car two and car three, the less chance of a power cut we will have.
 But this resilience comes with costs and extra carbon emissions.
 It is an effective system, but an expensive and unnecessarily pollutive one.

 Running plants this way not only emits more carbon, it leads to wind turbines being shut down overnight.
 This is because it can be dangerous to turn off nuclear power plants at night, and it would be unwise to shut-down the corresponding backup gas power plants as that would risk blackouts – combined, these generators are labelled ‘must run’.
 This is one reason why wind turbines are turned off when it is ‘too windy’, even if wind is only generating enough to meet about half of our demand.